-THE OFFERING Common stock offered by us Shares (excluding shares of common stock issuable pursuant to the option to purchase additional shares granted to the underwriters). shares of common stock issuable pursuant to Common stock to be outstanding after this offering Shares (excluding the option to purchase additional shares granted to the underwriters).
-We estimate that net proceeds from this offering will be approximately Use of proceeds million if the underwriters million (or approximately \$ exercise in full their option to purchase additional shares of our common stock).
+We estimate that net proceeds from this offering will be approximately exercise in full their option to purchase additional shares of our common stock).

 We expect to use the proceeds from the closing of this offering to repay a portion of our outstanding debt under our Facilities.
 See also "Use of Proceeds."

-Investment Adviser payment of sales load and offering expenses Our Investment Adviser has agreed to pay % of the sales load and offering expenses in connection with this offering.
-Listing We intend to apply to list our common stock on NASDAQ Global Select Market under the symbol "CGBD".
-Distributions To the extent we have taxable income, we intend to continue to pay quarterly distributions to our stockholders out of assets legally available for distribution.
+Our Investment Adviser has agreed to pay 50% of the sales load and offering expenses in connection with this offering.

+We intend to apply to list our common stock on NASDAQ Global Select Market under the symbol "CGBD".

+To the extent we have taxable income, we intend to continue to pay quarterly distributions to our stockholders out of assets legally available for distribution.
 Future quarterly distributions, if any, will be determined by our Board of Directors.
-All future distributions will be subject to lawfully available funds therefor, and no assurance can be given that we will be able to declare such distributions in future
+All future distributions will be subject to lawfully available funds therefor, and no assurance can be given that we will be able to declare such distributions in future periods.